EXERCISE ESSENTIALS: GOOD VERSUS BAD PAIN EXPLAINED

 In terms of supplements that can help with pain relief and encourage recovery, many athletes swear by Glutamine, a naturally occurring amino acid that can be boosted via diet or supplementary tablets and powders.
 You’ll find glutamine in foods which are protein rich (the usual suspects: beef, fish, eggs, dairy and chicken) as well as dark green vegetables and fermented products, such as kefir, miso and kimchi.
 Omega 3 oil, available in capsules on the high street, is also well known for its anti-inflammatory properties.

 L-carnitine and L-arginine are further amino acids which are adept at stimulating growth hormones and helping in muscle recovery.
-Recently, CBD protein powders have been more prominent on the market, too, combining both cannabidiol and concentrated amino acids to provide muscle support.
 The general idea is to reduce the amount of pain people experience after bouts of exercise, encouraging them to keep their training regimes up; certainly worth a shot as part of your supplementary regime, don’t you think?

 THE BOTTOM LINE